-3. Specific to Legal Services Provider(s) (does the AAA's contract/agreement with the Legal Services Provider(s) (LSPs) specify that the LSPs are expected to use the California Statewide Guidelines in the provision of OAA legal services?
-Yes/No, Discuss:
+4. Specific to Legal Services, does the AAA's contract/agreement with the Legal Services Provider(s) (LSPs) specify that the LSPs are expected to use the California Statewide Guidelines in the provision of OAA legal services?

-Yes.
 PSA 8 affirmatively confirms the use of California Statewide Guidelines in the contracts with the OAA legal service provider.

-4. Does the AAA collaborate with the Legal Services Provider(s) to jointly establish specific priority issues for legal services?
-If so, what are the top four (4) priority legal issues in your PSA?
-Yes/No, Discuss:
+5. Does the AAA collaborate with the Legal Services Provider(s) to jointly establish specific priorities issues for legal services?
+If so what are the top four (4) priority legal issues in your PSA?

-Yes.
 The Legal Services provider collaborates with the AAA to establish legal services priorities as part of the County AAS needs assessment process and identify their priorities during the monitoring process.
 The top four legal service issues in PSA 8 are: health, income/nutrition benefits, elder abuse, and consumer issues.

-5. Specific to Legal Services, does the AAA collaborate with the Legal Services Provider(s) to jointly identify the target population?
-Yes/No, Discuss:
+6. Specific to Legal Services, does the AAA collaborate with the Legal Services Provider(s) to jointly identify the target population?
+If so, what is the targeted senior population in your PSA AND what mechanism is used for reaching the target population?

-Yes.
 Legal Aid participates in the AAA process that develops, distributes and reviews the community survey that is part of the Area Plan development.
-The community survey helps to identify target populations and areas of greatest legal need.
+The community survey helps to identify target populations and areas of need greatest legal need.
+The targets senior populations and mechanisms for reaching them are discussed below.

-6. Specific to Legal Services, what is the targeted senior population and mechanism for reaching targeted groups in your PSA?
-Discuss:
+7. Specific to Legal Services, what is the targeted senior population and mechanism for reaching targeted groups in your PSA?

-While Senior Advocates serves older adults of all income levels, the LSP places greater priority on serving older adults in greatest economic and social need, including immigrants or those with differing languages and cultures.
-Senior Advocates seek out those most in need of services: older adults who are low income, age 75 or older, living alone, limited English speakers, or members of ethnic/racial minorities.
-They reach out to residents who might have difficulty accessing the office by scheduling intake appointments and educational presentations at the coast-side senior center, other senior centers and at subsidized, senior housing complexes.
-During the COVID-19 pandemic most services are provided by telephone or online.
+While Senior Advocates serve older adults of all income levels, the Legal Services program places greater priority on serving older adults in greatest economic and social need, including immigrants or those with differing languages and cultures.
+Senior Advocates seeks out those most in need of services: older adults who are low income, age 75 or older, living alone, limited English speakers, or members of ethnic minorities.
+They reach out to residents who might have difficulty accessing the office by scheduling intake appointments and educational presentations at the coast-side senior center and at subsidized, senior housing complexes.
 Ethnic minority communities are also targeted through established community leaders or organizations, like Self-Help for the Elderly (Chinese), Pilipino Bar Association, and El Concilio of San Mateo County.
 The Senior Advocates' administrative assistant speaks Spanish and interprets for their monolingual Spanish speaking older adults.
-Their current Senior Advocates attorney is African American.
+Their current Senior Advocates attorney is bi-lingual in Mandarin.
 They use a telephone translation service (Voiance) or obtain translators for persons speaking languages other than English, Spanish or Mandarin.
 They use the California Relay Service and sign language interpreters as necessary to serve deaf and hearing-impaired older adults.

-7. How many legal assistance service providers are in your PSA?
+8. How many legal assistance service providers are in your PSA?
 Complete table below.

 Fiscal Year # of Legal Assistance

 Services Providers

 2020-2021 1

-2024 2022 1

-2021-2022 1
+2021-2022

-2022-2023 1
+2022-2023

 2023-2024